 Here are the main things businesses need to do under GDPR:

-2. Be transparent: You need to tell people what data you're collecting and why.
+- Be transparent: You need to tell people what data you’re collecting and why.
+When collecting personal data, businesses should clearly explain what’s being gathered and the reason for it.
 This usually means having a clear, easy-to-understand privacy policy.
 No more legal mumbo-jumbo that requires a law degree to decipher.

-6. Conduct Data Protection Impact Assessments (DPIAs): For high-risk data processing activities, you need to conduct a DPIA.
-It's like a risk assessment, but for data.
+- Conduct Data Protection Impact Assessments (DPIAs): For high-risk data processing activities, you need to conduct a DPIA.
+In other words, businesses should conduct privacy impact assessments when processing is likely to risk people’s rights and freedoms.
+It’s like a risk assessment, but for data.

 Here’s a handy table summarizing these obligations: